Ronald Edmond Balfour

-Ronald Edmond Balfour (1904 – 10 March 1945) was a British medieval historian and a fellow of King's College, Cambridge.
+Major Ronald Edmond Balfour (1904 – 10 March 1945) was a British medieval historian and a fellow of King's College, Cambridge.
+In the British Army, Major Balfour served as a Monument Man and was killed by enemy shelling near Cleves, Germany, in the closing months of the war.

 Early life

-Balfour was educated at Eton and King's, Cambridge, matriculating in 1922.
-He was elected a Fellow of King's College in 1928 and Lecturer in History in 1930.
+Ronald Edmond Balfour was born to Lieutenant-Colonel Kenneth Robert Balfour, and May Eleanor Balfour (née Broadwood), of Marlow, Buckinghamshire.
+Balfour was educated at Eton and King's College, Cambridge, matriculating in 1922.
+As a specialist in medieval history, he was elected a Fellow of King's College in 1928 and Lecturer in History in 1930.
+He notably amassed a personal library of over 8,000 volumes by the beginning of the war, which was donated to Cambridge after his death.